A Letter from George Siavelis

 I think it should be very important to hunters, exactly who’s gonna be guiding them in the field on the hunt.
 I guide most of my clients myself (I truly enjoy this stuff).
 One exception to this would be of course if 2 hunters came together to be guided at the same time.
 With most reputable outfits hunting brown bear these days you will pay a higher price than my price and still won’t be actually guided in the field by a licensed Master Guide with my experience.
 I’ve been in this industry for virtually all of my adult life.
 Call me to see if I can guide you myself on a particular hunt (575)538-1038.

 Usually I have only one to three clients in the field at a time and with the many different camp location possibilities that I utilize, we have choices of where to hunt.
-Very few outfits can say that.
+Very few brown bear guides can say that.
 Because of my small volume business and large areas we don’t even have to hunt the same places from year to year.

-You will hunt fair chase on foot, truly taste the real Alaska, and learn a great deal on my hunts!
+You will hunt fair chase on foot, and / or by canoe, and truly taste the real Alaska, and learn a great deal on my hunts!
 Following the hunts most of my clients tell me, in addition to experiencing a rugged corner of the world and seeing abundant game, they truly Had Fun!

-I can sometimes, but not always, stay a day or two extra and hunt in the unlikely event that my client doesn’t have his trophy at the end of the scheduled hunt because of weather or whatever.
-I do not charge for this.
-There may be an additional air charter expense if we stay longer.
-Just depends how it works out.
-On the other hand, it is also possible to have to fly out of camp a day or two early and so lose hunting time because of a large storm coming in that would prevent us from leaving camp for several days.
+A reality in this area of Alaska is it is always possible to have to fly out of camp a day or two early and so lose hunting time because of a large storm coming in that would prevent us from leaving camp for several days.
 This seldom happens, but is always possible.
 If we definitely need to be out of camp on our previously scheduled day of departure, then we do not hunt the evening of the last day, as we would not be able to recover a wounded animal shot just before dark on the last evening.
 Each day on fall hunts, we hunt the morning til about 11am or so, and the evening again around 4 or 5 til dark.
 We come back to camp in the middle of the day for a good meal and a break til the evening hunt.

 Staying mobile is often the key to success when hunting Alaska’s big game.
 The absolute highest quality lightweight spike camps are used.
 These medium sized nylon tents and equipment are designed for Alaska’s sometimes high winds and adverse weather conditions.
-I do not scrimp on gear quality, period.
-With these type camps, we can change hunting areas from time to time.
 Usually the camp will be flown in and out with you, setting camp up the day you fly in and taking it down the day you fly out.

 Capes and hides are professionally expedited by an expert in Anchorage in an effort to go that extra mile and help assure safe and sound delivery of your hard-earned trophies.
 The cost for this usually runs between $175.00 and $450.00 per cape or hide, and includes shipping to your home or taxidermist of choice.
-Since the 9/11 attacks on America, major air carriers now require antlers/horns be crated.
-Therefore all antlers are now expedited and crated in Anchorage by our Anchorage expeditor as well.
-This usually has been running around $200 for each set.
 For more updated pricing I suggest contacting our Anchorage expeditor directly.
 A hyper-link to their website is available on our “Links” page which you can access below.
-Meat shipment from Aniak for example, to Anchorage runs approximately 55 cents a pound.
-You’ll need to check with your airline of choice for cost of shipping beyond Anchorage.
-Of course, you can leave any part of, or all of your meat in the village with me if you choose and thereby save on meat transport costs.
-Keep in mind, once an animal is down at least some hunting time, and depending on circumstances, sometimes a significant amount of time during the hunt is used to pack and salvage meat completely out of the field for human consumption.
-Some of your guide’s time may also be required to properly flesh and preserve your capes to help assure they are delivered in good shape.
+Keep in mind, once an animal is down at least some hunting time, and depending on circumstances, sometimes a significant amount of hunting time during the hunt is used to take care of trophies etc. Some of your guide’s time may also be required to properly flesh and preserve your capes to help assure they are delivered in good shape.
 Meat salvage logistics and cost is not an issue for brown bears of course.

 Hunters booking 2 on 1 hunts should keep in mind that all guided hunters in Alaska are required to stay with their guide during the entire hunt.
 This means that hunters sharing a guide should be of similar physical condition, temperament, and at least somewhat be looking for the same type of things (both tangible & intangible) from the adventure.
 In addition, every hunter should have Alaska Fish & Game send them a copy of Alaska Game regulations and they should read them and understand them thoroughly to see if an Alaska hunt is right for them.
 Wounded animals count towards a hunter’s bag limit.
-Bowhunters must have a bowhunters certification to hunt big game in Alaska with a bow.
+Bowhunters hunting “archery only” hunts and all bow hunters born after 1986 must have a bowhunters certification to hunt big game in Alaska with a bow.
 If you ever have any questions about anything, give me a call.

 Remember, large outfits depend on the numbers game for success.
 They know that if they run enough hunters through their camp, they’re gonna get some good references to sell their hunts.
 I put much more attention into each hunt and must at least try to do everything possible to make sure every client is happy.
 I only do a few hunts a year.